Privacy policy

 We take appropriate technical and organisational measures to ensure that the information disclosed to us is kept secure, accurate and up to date and kept only for so long as is necessary for the purposes for which it is used.

-We use a secure service when you make a donation through our website, via a virtual gateway operated by Stripe.
+We use a secure service when you donate through our website, via a virtual gateway operated by Stripe.
 Our online payment system is Payment Card Industry Data Security Standard compliant.

 13. What are your rights?